Ni-zav/obsidian-gym/README.md

 - [ ] fix chart logic in workout routine
 - [ ] fix chart on exercise, x-axis should be time and date, not just date.
 - [ ] add demo video
+- [ ] add relation between equipment and place for better exercises selection

 ## License